data-engineering-helpers/common-ci-pipeline/README.md

 ### Action: Add Label Hotfix - Releases

 This action is not to be run by the developer but will run automatically and proceed when a pull request which name starts with either "Hotfix" or "Release" is created.
 The action will proceed to add the matching label (eiher "hotfix" or "release" to the pull request).

+### Action: Get next version

+This action takes as inputs a version file path and an upgrade type (patch, minor, major) and then returns the next version of the one included in the version file.

+### Action: Bump version

+This action takes as inputs a version to bump to, a branch name and a Github repository token and then will update the package by calling a `make upgrade` action on the called repository to update the version and commits it before pushing it.